Frequently Asked Questions

 Latitude provides highly-accomplished attorneys a platform to: (i) perform high-level, sophisticated work at leading companies and law firms; (ii) earn law firm-level compensation and benefits; and (iii) create customized roles tailored to their needs and interests.
 The compensation, benefits, professional development, and level of practice Latitude provides are typically only available at leading law firms, companies and consulting firms.

-What types of benefits does Latitude offer Latitude Attorneys?
+What types of benefits does Latitude offer Latitude Attorneys and Paralegals?

-The same types of benefits provided by corporate law firms and major companies.
+The same types of benefits provided by corporate law firms and major corporate law departments.
 For example: benefits that Latitude provides (subject to eligibility requirements) include group health insurance, long-term disability insurance, group life insurance, professional liability insurance, qualified 401k plan, continuing legal education, etc.

 Is Latitude a law firm?